ryandrann/starter-hugo-blog/content/authors/admin/_index.md

 ---
 title: Ryandran Naidoo
-role: VMware Consultant
+role: VMware Consulting Architect
 bio: Senior Consultant with VMware Professional Services
 social: []
 organizations: []
 superuser: true
 ---
-I am Ryandran Naidoo a Senior Consultant with VMware Professional Services.
+I am Ryandran Naidoo a Consulting Architect with VMware Professional Services.

 This is a personal blog that I have created that will primarily focus on VMware NSX-T Data Center and its integration will other VMware products.

-The views and opinions expressed on this blog are my strictly my own and do not reflect the views and opinions of my employer.
+The views and opinions expressed on this blog are strictly my own and do not reflect the views and opinions of my employer.